victoria-strand-dev/kollektivet_web_application_java/README.md

 10.11.2025:
 Plan/goal for today: Fix the problems with the join_coLiving.html + create/update profile.html to fulfill the CRUD requirements.
 Without session() functionality (in PHP) most of the functionalities in the webapplication doesn't do anything.
 Therefore I need to figuere out the Java equivalent for PHP session().
 Important: privacy/sequrity, stay in the session even when refreshing or changing site.
 After this is completed I need to make the logout.html file where the session is ended.
 --Reminder/tips to myself: Ideally there should be two different (...).
 One for the users/residents and one for the ones who rent out.
 There should be a function in the "rent out/landlord" version that sends out the invite code on either phone or e-mail or prints it out.
 Proposal to how I can devide the two: When logging in it checks if the user is a resident or landlord, and gives accsess to diferent functionalities based on this.
 But then, how is the role of the user registered?
 When seperating the admin/landlord and user sites, I should remove the "create_coLiving.html" path on the user site.
 On the admin/lanlord site the invite code that is generated when creating a coLiving should be possible to access and share.
 The admin site may not be the same for all landlords(?) since ONE landlord doesn't rent out ALL colivings, buta a landlord can rent out more than one coliving.--

+16.11.2025:
+Goal for today: Make a demo video of the project and my progress so far.
+Therefor I won't be changing too much in the code today.

 11.11.2025:
 --Reminder to myself: Hash password--